Roasted red pepper pizza sauce is a quick and easy recipe for any weeknight or weekend meal and, of course, makes for awesome homemade pizza.

 Roasted Red Pepper Pizza Sauce

-Roasted red pepper pizza sauce is a quick and easy recipe for any weeknight or weekend meal and, of course, awesome homemade pizza.
-Roasted red peppers & tomatoes, garlic, onions, olive oil, and oregano.
+Roasted red pepper pizza sauce is a quick and easy recipe for any weeknight or weekend meal and, of course, makes for awesome homemade pizza.
+Can be made with fresh ingredients or pantry staples.

 - Prep Time: 15